steverpalmer/GenericTesting/README.md

 These properties are (largely) independent of the type or specific functionality of the equality being defined.
 For example, the equality may be between objects representing people or objects representing addresses.
-Similarly, it could be checking with addresses are identical (letter by letter), or whether they are the same building, or even just in the same postal district.
-The details of the comparison are important, but they properties above are likely to be expected by any one using the comparison.
+Similarly, it could be checking if addresses are identical (letter by letter), or whether they are the same building, or even just in the same postal district.
+The details of the comparison are important, but the properties above are likely to be expected by any one using the comparison, and are independent of the type and hence Generic.
 Similar lists of properties can be identified for many of the special methods in the Python Data Model.

-I believe that by testing the generic properties above, and some specific examples exercising the behaviour, you could build a fairly comprehensive test suite.
+I believe that by testing the generic properties above, and some examples exercising the specific behaviour, you could build a fairly comprehensive test suite quite quickly.

 I've been trying to build the process using the excellent hypothesis [https://hypothesis.readthedocs.io/en/latest/index.html] library.